Demystifying GIS, the Cliff's Notes Version

 Before we get too far in the weeds, let's talk about what we mean by GIS.

-"A geographic information system (GIS) is a computer system designed to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data." - Wikipedia
+"A geographic information system (GIS) is a computer system designed to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data." -

 That's all well and good, but when most people talk about GIS, they are really talking about...